Goodpal is a keen reader. He is especially interested in topics like poverty, population, climate change, and green energy.

-In India the demographic transition has been relatively slow but steady.
-As a result, India was able to avoid adverse effects of too rapid changes in the number and age structure of the population, as is seen in China which abruptly reduced population by imposing the one-child policy.
+In India, the demographic transition has been relatively slow but steady.
+As a result, India has been able to avoid the adverse effects of overly rapid changes in the number and age structure of the population, as is seen in China, which abruptly reduced population by imposing the one-child policy.

-Kerala has been setting an example of potentials of human development over last several decades.
-This beautiful tiny state has emerged far ahead in human development indicators, leaving behind even the economically advanced states like Gujarat and Maharashtra.
-It also has the lowest rate of population growth, achieved without coercive sterilization policies of family planning ministry.
-Kerala has the lowest crude death rate (around 6 per thousand), lowest infant mortality (around 10 per 1000 live births), highest life expectancy at birth (75 years) and highest literacy rate (94 percent).
+Kerala has been setting an example of the potential of human development over the last several decades.
+This beautiful tiny state has emerged far ahead in human development indicators, leaving behind even economically advanced states like Gujarat and Maharashtra.
+It also has the lowest rate of population growth, achieved without coercive sterilization policies of the family planning ministry.
+Kerala has the lowest crude death rate (around 6 per thousand), lowest infant mortality (around 10 per 1000 live births), highest life expectancy at birth (75 years) and highest literacy rate (94%).

-Kerala attained replacement level fertility, or total fertility rate (TFR) of 2.1, during early 1990s.
+Kerala attained a replacement level fertility rate, or total fertility rate of 2.1, during early 1990s.
 Other states which achieved this feat in the following years are Andhra Pradesh, Karnataka, Tamilnadu, Maharashtra and Punjab.

-Total fertility rate (TFR) is the average total number of children a woman will have her lifetime.
-Associated with total fertility rate is the concept of replacement rate which is achieved when, on an average, every woman gives birth to just one girl child in her lifetime.
-In order to do that she gives birth to just two children (TFR of 2.0), so that statistically one would be girl.
-It leads to population stabilization—zero population growth.
+The total fertility rate (TFR) is the average total number of children a woman will have her lifetime.
+Associated with total fertility rate is the concept of replacement rate, which is achieved when, on an average, every woman gives birth to just one female child in her lifetime.
+In order to do that, she would birth to just two children so that statistically one would be a girl.
+These leads to population stabilization—zero population growth.

-In reality, to account for mortality of young women before they produce new offspring, the replacement level fertility is kept slightly above 2.0.
-In developed countries where healthcare facilities are good, it is taken as 2.1.
-In societies where child or adult death rates are higher, the replacement rate is kept around 2.3.
+To account for the mortality of women before they produce offspring, the replacement level fertility is kept slightly above 2.0.
+In developed countries where healthcare facilities are good, the TFR is at 2.1.
+In societies where child or adult death rates are higher, the replacement rate is at around 2.3.

 Currently, China’s TFR is 1.70 (similar to Kerala) and India’s about 2.7.
 China reached the replacement fertility level around the year 2000; it is expecting to see population stabilization by 2030.
-Population stabilization takes place about 30–35 years after it the replacement fertility has been reached; until them population continues to grow due to momentum.
-It is hoped that by 2020 India’s TFR would have fallen to replacement level.
+Population stabilization takes place about 30–35 years after the replacement fertility has been reached; until then, the population continues to grow due to momentum.
+In 2020, India’s TFR is at 2.2.

 The Demographic Transition Model